LibCrowds/old-docs/technical.md

 ## Configuration

-Copies of the configuration files used on the platform can be found in the LibCrowds [Dropbox](https://www.dropbox.com/login) account, where a README file lists the actual locations of each configuration file on the server.
-Whenever a new configuration file is added, a symbolic link to that file should be created as follows:
+Copies of the various non-standard configuration files used on the platform can be found in the LibCrowds [Dropbox](https://www.dropbox.com/login) account.
+Whenever a new configuration file or script is added, that needs to be backed up, a symbolic link to that file should be created as follows:

 ```
+# For the file /etc/program/settings.conf
+mkdir -p /etc/libcrowds-config/etc/program/
-ln -s /path/to/config/file /etc/libcrowds/config
+ln -s /etc/program/settings.conf /etc/libcrowds-config/etc/program/settings.conf

+# To confirm that the upload works
+/etc/cron.daily/db-uploader
 ```

-This folder is automatically synced with Dropbox, to provide backups of the server configuration.
+This folder is uploaded to dropbox daily (with the actual files, rather than the symbolic links).

 ## Discourse